A value chain is used to systematically visualize processes and value-adding activities within a business

 You can use the value chain analysis both in market analysis and company analysis cases

 On a company level, the value chain analysis is a powerful tool when you need to determine a root cause of a general problem in a structured way.
 It can be considered as a search pattern within a company’s or an entire industry’s processes.
 Possible business situations where a value chain analysis may be useful are:

 - When there are general quality problems or increasing costs.
 Here you would lay down the primary and supporting activities.
 Examine each step to find the exact root cause of the problem.

 - If you need to assess a business model, conduct a value chain analysis to figure out the key processes of a company, resulting in most value and margin.
 Here, you would define the activities that are the core competencies and secondary activities of the client and evaluate strengths and weaknesses (see SWOT analysis) to make more detailed recommendations.

 - When facing logistic issues, use it to analyze all parts within a supply chain.

 - In case of a business model redesign, conduct a value chain analysis to figure out what steps can be outsourced.

-On a market level, the value chain allows you to get a quick overview over relevant players and the power of each participant.
+On a market level, the value chain allows you to get a quick overview of relevant players and the power of each participant.
 If you want to understand a product with respect to its manufacturing and its unique characteristics, follow its production along the value chain.
 In addition, if you are asked to conduct a profit pool analysis of an industry, you would need to structure it according to value chain steps.
 Doing so provides transparency about the attractiveness of single steps within a value chain.

 - The value chain is a powerful tool to structure your analysis (since it is MECE per definition).

-- It usually differentiates between value adding primary activities and supporting activities (a.k.a overhead).
+- It usually differentiates between value-adding primary activities and supporting activities (a.k.a overhead).